 Nutrition, Food Security, & Sustainable Agriculture

-Uganda is adopting several national, regional and global strategies to achieve zero hunger, reduce poverty and improve the well-being of its citizens by 2023, offering a great opportunity to be part of this transformation through participation in CFHI’s programs in Uganda.
+Uganda is adopting several national, regional and global strategies to achieve zero hunger, reduce poverty and improve the well-being of its citizens by 2023, offering a great opportunity to witness this transformation through participation in CFHI’s programs in Uganda.
 Become a part of the community in Kabale, a town in southwestern Uganda, and learn about their ground-breaking integrated approach to addressing “The Bread Basket Paradox” and improving food security and nutrition.
-Assist a local nonprofit organization in their efforts to treat and prevent maternal and child malnutrition through education and counseling.
-Visit local primary and secondary schools and participate in Nutrition Education Outreach using participatory drama and theater.
+Engage with the staff of a local nonprofit organization in their efforts to treat and prevent maternal and child malnutrition through education and counseling.
+Visit local primary and secondary schools and participate in nutrition education outreach using participatory drama and theater.
 Learn about sustainable agriculture and permaculture with a local social enterprise organization and participate in workshops with village community groups and explore methods of growing a diversity of foods closer to people’s homes.